-The remainder of our revenues arose primarily from OEM sales of custom memory modules, the majority of which were utilized in data center and industrial applications.
+The remainder of our revenues arose primarily from OEM sales of specialty memory modules and flash-based products, the majority of which were utilized in data center and industrial applications.
 When developing custom modules for an equipment product launch, we engage with our OEM customers from the earliest stages of new product definition, providing us unique insight into their full range of system architecture and performance requirements.
 This close collaboration has also allowed us to develop a significant level of systems expertise.
 We leverage a portfolio of proprietary technologies and design techniques, including efficient planar design, alternative packaging techniques and custom semiconductor logic, to deliver memory subsystems with high speed, capacity and signal integrity, small form factor, attractive thermal characteristics and low cost per bit.
-Revenues from custom modules have declined as a result of certain of our OEM product placements nearing the end of their product life.
-The reversal of this trend is dependent on our ability to qualify our memory modules on new platforms as current platforms reach the end of their life cycles, and on the state of the global economy.
+Revenues from our specialty modules and flash-based products are subject to fluctuation as a result of the life cycles of the products into which our modules are incorporated.
+Our ability to continue to produce revenues from specialty memory modules and flash-based products is dependent on our ability to qualify our products on new platforms as current platforms reach the end of their lifecycles, and on the state of the global economy.

 Consistent with the concentrated nature of the OEM customer base in our target markets, a small number of large customers have historically accounted for a significant portion of our net sales.
-One customer represented approximately 70% of our net sales for the three months ended April 2, 2011.
-Three customers represented approximately 37%, 31% and 16%, respectively, of our net sales for the three months ended April 3, 2010.
+One customer represented approximately 85% and 70% of our net sales for the three months ended March 31, 2012 and April 2, 2011, respectively.